-As well as an open and enquiring mind, students wishing to study religious studies will need at least five GCSEs at grade 5 or above, including English language at grade 5 and maths at grade 4; a GCSE in religious studies is not a pre-requisite, however if you have studied it, a grade 5 is required.
+As well as an open and enquiring mind, students wishing to study Philosophy, Religion and Ethics should have a GCSE in English Language at grade 5.
+A GCSE in Religious Studies is not a pre-requisite, however if you have studied it, a grade 5 is required.

-It's also desirable to have a GCSE in a written subject such as English or history since the course and exams involve essay writing.
+It's also desirable to have a GCSE in a written subject such as English or History since the course and exams involve essay writing.
 An appreciation of the importance of analysis and balance in tackling conflicting point of view is also advantageous.

-Students are taught by three teachers, once covering the philosophy section of the course the other two teaching the New Testament and ethics.
+Students are taught by three teachers, once covering the Philosophy section of the course the other two teaching the New Testament and Ethics.

 In addition to classroom studies and teaching, students are also given the opportunity to present seminars and produce at least one extended essay every two weeks; time is also set aside for reading around the subjects.

 Key questions raised and addressed throughout the course include: